kaushik2022/Ex.No-2-b-Font-Size/README.md

  ```
 /*
 Program to Develop an application that uses Font Size using Android Studio .
-Developed by:LOKESH KUMAR A
+Developed by:kaushik k
-RegisterNumber: 212222220019
+RegisterNumber: 212222040074
 */
 ```